drfurqan/FL-Essentials/README.md

 ## Building
 Take a look into the `INSTALL` file.
 The build system is CMake, if you already used CMake before there is a good chance you know what to do. <br/>

-Video Tutorial that explains the build procedure using CMake: <br/>
+Video tutorial that explains the build procedure using CMake (three libraries OpenCV, FLTK, and FLE are compiled in this video): <br/>

 [![How to Build OpenCV, FLTK, FL-Essentials using CMake](how_to_build.png)](https://youtu.be/bwVpf_uKaGo "How to Build OpenCV, FLTK, FL-Essentials using CMake")